1923–24 Egyptian parliamentary election: Background

 The British government unilaterally recognised Egypt's independence on 28 February 1922.
 The Kingdom of Egypt was established two weeks later.
 On 21 April 1923 a new liberal constitution was promulgated.
 A royal decree was published on 6 September, which ordered the holding of the first elections under the new constitution.
 Nationalist leader Saad Zaghloul, who had been exiled to Aden, Seychelles and Gibraltar, returned to Egypt on 1 September to take part in the campaign.
 Zaghloul and his partisans ran a campaign that exposed the problems of the newly established constitutional order.
 He was especially critical of the electoral laws, which he viewed as incompatible with democracy since they made eligibility of candidacy conditional on income.
 The Students Executive Committee of Zaghloul's Wafd Party played a crucial role in the campaign.

 Political cartoon in Cairo Punch supporting Sa'ad Zaghloul and Safiya Zaghloul during the 1923 elections.
-In the background from left to right are the Egyptian politicans ʻAbd al-ʻAzīz Jāwīsh, Makram Ebied, Mustafa Kamil and Muhammad Farid.
+In the background from left to right are the Egyptian politicians ʻAbd al-ʻAzīz Jāwīsh, Makram Ebied, Mustafa Kamil and Muhammad Farid.